bratpeki/modern-milkytracker-guide/docs/elems.md

 These elements work in the following way:

-- Double left-mouse clicking or right-mouse clicking on the field toggles a cursor and allows the user to edit the text in the field
+- Double left-clicking or right-clicking on the field toggles a cursor and allows the user to edit the text in the field
 - Hitting `Enter` saves the text into the field
 - Hitting `Esc` resets the text to what it was before the editing